- Last updated

 Because Leganto is fully web-based, staff interact with the system via a standard browser, unlike other web solutions that may require third party components (such as .NET framework).
 Leganto is a truly web-based (based on Java) SaaS solution that does not require local desktop installation or components.
 For secured SSL communication with Leganto, Ex Libris uses a certificate from ‘Go-Daddy’ which is fully compatible with Microsoft Windows-based clients.

-Leganto supports all of the leading web browsers: Internet Explorer, Firefox and Chrome.
-Current supported versions are Internet Explorer 9, Firefox 3+ and Chrome 6+.
+Leganto supports the leading web browsers - Firefox and Chrome.
+Current supported versions Firefox 3+ and Chrome 6+.
 As we enhance the system, and as browsers are updated, we release recommendations for new versions of each supported browser.
 Ex Libris provides advance notice of any change in the minimum browser requirements.

 We maintain an ongoing process of monitoring new browser versions and checking their compatibility with Leganto.
 Leganto’s browser support policy is based on industry usage statistics from W3C.